mckennapsean/dissertation/content/03-framework.md

 Through a series of reflective discussions, we formulated the groundwork for the design activity framework [@McKenna2014].
-Our design team was tasked with a redesign of a cybersecurity's visualization tool.
+Our design team was tasked with a redesign of a cybersecurity visualization tool.
 Our team was composed of two visualization practitioners, a psychologist, and several designers.
 During this multidisciplinary project, we were cognizant of our design process, visualization artifacts, motivations, and design methods.
 The two visualization